lfit/releng-lftools/docs/best-practices.rst

 .. note::

-    Some distros have a package called *coala* available however do not confuse this package with python-coala which is an entirely different piece of software.
+    Some distros have a package called *coala* available but do not confuse this package with python-coala which is an entirely different piece of software.